MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/01-Overview.md

 :::image type="content" source="../media/scenario-overview-no-title.png" alt-text="Microsoft Cloud scenario overview" border="false":::

+The tutorial will walk you through the process of setting up the required Azure and Microsoft 365 resources.
+It'll also walk you through the code that is used to implement the AI, communication, and organizational data features.
+While you won't be required to copy and paste code, some of the exercises will have you modify code to try out different scenarios.

 ### Choose Your Own Adventure

-You can complete the entire tutorial or specific exercises that interest you.
+You can complete the entire tutorial from start to finish or complete specific exercises that interest you.
 The tutorial is broken down into the following sections:

 - Clone the project (required exercise).
 - AI: Work with Azure OpenAI features to convert natural language to SQL and generate email/SMS message content.